xofd6w/tug2024-workflow-github/README.md

 To use this with your package, copy `.github/.*` to your repository and adapt the files according to your needs.
 We recommend using the [Dependency Printer for TeX Live](https://gitlab.com/islandoftex/texmf/depp) to adapt the file `.github/tl_packages` to contain all required packages.

+## Branches

+The `main` branch contains workflows for all cases.
+The other branches contain stripped-down versions.